CMU-SAFARI/FastRemap/README.md

 provides up to a 7.19x speedup, uses as low as 61.7% of the peak memory consumption, and enables end-to-end downstream analysis compared to CrossMap.

+A preliminary version of the paper is available at http://arxiv.org/abs/2201.06255

 [\[1\] Zhao et al. *CrossMap: A Versatile Tool for Coordinate Conversion between Genome Assemblies* Bioinformatics 2014.](https://academic.oup.com/bioinformatics/article/30/7/1006/234947?login=true)

 ## FastRemap: